edgelesssys/marblerun/docs/docs/reference/coordinator.md

 Send an SGX quote to the Coordinator for verification.
 If the quote is valid, the Coordinator will sign the quote using its root ECDSA key, and return the signature with the TCB status of the quote.

 The Coordinator doesn't verify if the quote matches any packages in the configured manifest.

 The signature is created over the SHA-256 hash of the base64-encoded SGX quote and the TCB status:

 ```shell
 signature = ECDSA_sign(root_priv_key, SHA256(base64(SGX_quote) + string(TCB_status)))
 ```

-If the quote is invalid, the Coordinator will return a JSend fail response:
+If the quote is invalid, the Coordinator will return a JSend fail response, which may look like the following:

 ```JSON
 {